Lisbon Street Art – Private Guided Tour in a Electric Tuk Tuk

 How the Tour Begins: Meeting in Chiado

-The tour kicks off in Chiado, a lively central neighborhood that’s perfect for starting your exploration.
+The tour kicks off in Chiado, a lively central neighborhood that’s great for starting your exploration.
 From here, the guide will pick you up, ideally offering pickup options to save you the hassle of navigating to the meeting point.
 The electric tuk-tuk itself is compact and nimble, making it easy to weave through narrow streets and crowded areas, which is often tricky with larger vehicles.

 First Stop: Miradouro da Graça & the Portrait of Sophia de Mello Breyner Andresen